annastep19/WSBPRISMPrediction/README.md

 # Wrong sign background PRISM prediction

-Code of Anna Stepanova for DUNE-PRISM group.
-Section 2 and the directory of "linearComb/" are based on Daniel Douglas' code: https://github.com/DanielMDouglas/prism_fitting
+> Section 2 and the directory of "linearComb/" are based on Daniel Douglas' code: https://github.com/DanielMDouglas/prism_fitting

-> Some notes:
->
 > - *Data* means Monte-Carlo simulation that is used as inputs or outputs
 > - *300* in names of python files means that the main horn current equals to 300 kA, *285* is for an additional horn current.
 There are some other values (290 kA, 293 kA, 296 kA) of the additional horn current in: /home/annast/WSBPRISMPrediction/neutrino/OtherHorns/